isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``config-get`` Command
 --------------------------

-The ``config-get`` command retrieves the current configuration used by the server.
+The :isccmd:`config-get` command retrieves the current configuration used by the server.
 This command does not take any parameters.
-The configuration returned is roughly equal to the configuration that was loaded using the ``-c`` command-line option during server start-up, or was later set using the ``config-set`` command.
+The configuration returned is roughly equal to the configuration that was loaded using the ``-c`` command-line option during server start-up, or was later set using the :isccmd:`config-set` command.
 However, there may be certain differences, as comments are not retained.
 If the original configuration used file inclusion, the returned configuration includes all parameters from all included files.